antiguru/rahmen/README.md

 - The font rendering is not really beautiful and sometimes, glyphs overlap.
 - The overflowing text is just not displayed.
 - The text bar might look better centered.
-- There's no way to format metadata items in the text bar relative to other metadata.

 ## Cross-compiling for the Raspberry Pi 1